seahawks97/PasswordGenAnalyzer/README.md

 # PasswordGenAnalyzer
+### What It Do
+PasswordGenAnalyzer generates a random password using characters specified in *generator.py*.
+This excludes characters that closely resemble each other, such as O and 0, to avoid confusion. *gather_stats.py* creates a nice, orderly menu to generate the passwords, and view statistics about the frequency of character generation.
+This is a medium project (for me) I've been working on to practice my Python skills.
 ### How to Use
 The primary program to be used is *gather_stats.py*.
 Because of this, the *main* functions have been commented out in the remaining files.
 If you choose to use *generator.py* or *multiple_generator.py* on their own, open the file in a text editor and remove the *#* in front of *main()* in the last line.
 To generate one password, the only file you have to download is *generator.py*.
 To generate multiple passwords, download *generator.py* and *multiple_generator.py*.
 To generate statistics about the passwords, download *generator.py*, *multiple_generator.py*, and *gather_stats.py*.
 Run the last file mentioned in each sentence.